 David S. Palmer, on behalf of himself and all others similarly situated vs. Sturm, Ruger & Co. is a putative class-action suit filed in Florida state court on behalf of Florida consumers.
 The suit alleges breach of warranty and deceptive trade practices related to the sale of 10/22 Target Rifles.
-The Company filed an Answer denying all material allegations and a Motion to Strike the putative class representative's claims.
-That Motion remains pending.
+The Company has denied all material allegations and the dispute between the parties has been resolved.
+The matter remains pending until an order of dismissal can be obtained from the court.